lmammino/loige.co/astro/src/content/posts/2016-10-24_how-to-crack-a-jwt-token-two-articles-about-distributed-computing-zeromq-node-js/index.md

   - collaboration
   - jwt
   - javascript
+description: This blog post explains how to build a distributed application using Node.js and ZeroMQ that cracks JWT tokens.
+It provides a step-by-step guide on implementing the application and links to two in-depth articles on RisingStack that cover the theory and coding details.
 ---

 In the last 2 weeks I add the pleasure to release an article (in two parts) in collaboration with [RisingStack](http://risingstack.com/), one of the most famous companies in the [Node.js](/tag/node-js) ecosystem.